Doctor of Physical Therapy

 Financial and Literacy Resources

 We understand many Doctor of Physical Therapy programs are costly.
 However, we believe learning should be affordable, especially for those in health professions.
-Learn about North Central College's financial aid resources.
+Below is a list of resources to explore related to financing your education.

 - Enrich - A financial education platform